TerraDiT: Point-Conditioned Diffusion Transformer for Satellite Image Synthesis: More Qualitative Examples

 \section{More Qualitative Examples}

-We illustrate the diverse visuals of our GeoDiT-XL/2-$\alpha$ with generated collages in Figures~\ref{fig:collage1}--\ref{fig:collage6}.
+We illustrate the diverse visuals of our TerraDiT-XL/2-$\alpha$ with generated collages in Figures~\ref{fig:collage1}--\ref{fig:collage6}.
 The $\alpha$ model captures a wide variety of geographic contexts, including rural, suburban, urban, and industrial zones.
-Complementing this imagery, we show GeoDiT-XL/2-$\Sigma$ generated imagery from diverse point prompts in Figure~\ref{fig:geodit_point_prompts}, highlighting its ability to produce high-fidelity samples conditioned on various point queries.
+Complementing this imagery, we show TerraDiT-XL/2-$\Sigma$ generated imagery from diverse point prompts in Figure~\ref{fig:geodit_point_prompts}, highlighting its ability to produce high-fidelity samples conditioned on various point queries.